postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 See [Managing environments](/docs/sending-requests/managing-environments/#creating-environments) for more on working with variables as a team.

-> Local and data variables only have current values, which do not persist beyond request or collection runs.
+> Local and data variables only have current values, which don't persist beyond request or collection runs.

 ## Logging variables